geelon/geelon.github.io/me/index.markdown

 Here are some of my [reading notes](https://geelon.github.io/projects/notes) as I work on my thesis.

+### Research Motivation
-The motivation stems from an odd paradox of the *curse of dimensionality*.
+My curiosity stems from an odd paradox of the *curse of dimensionality*.
 The curse states that much more data is required to learn something statistically significant in higher dimensions.
 That is, as we add more views or features into our data, the problem becomes harder to learn.
 This runs counter to the intuition that if